About Investa-Gate

 How to use it

 Open any ticker.
-Read the verdict and the three gate scores.
-If the verdict is bad, the breakdown shows which gate is failing and why.
-If it's good, the scores show what's holding it up — and the Gatekeeper's read shows what's happening around the stock right now.
+Read the three gate scores.
+If they're bad, the breakdown shows which gate is failing and why.
+If they're good, the scores show what's holding it up — and the financials behind them let you check every one.

 It's a diagnostic tool, not a recommendation engine, and not investment advice.
-The verdict is an input to your decision, not the decision itself.
+The scores are an input to your decision, not the decision itself.

 Who's behind it